Nexmo/nexmo-developer/_documentation/account/subaccounts/overview.md

 ### Account balance and credit

 All Nexmo accounts have an associated account balance.
 It shows the amount of funds available for spending.
 The account balance is deducted each time a chargeable API call is made.
-When account balance reaches zero, chargeable API calls cannot be executed unless the account has a credit line provided by Nexmo.
-If an account has a credit, then its account balance can go below zero.
-A postpaid account is an account that has credit, a prepaid account is an account without credit.
+When account balance reaches zero, chargeable API calls cannot be executed unless the account has a credit facility provided by Nexmo.
+If an account has a credit facility, then its account balance can go below zero.
+A postpaid account is an account that has a credit facility, a prepaid account is an account without a credit facility.

 The amount of credit available to the customer is called a `credit_limit`.
 Thus, any postpaid account that has a positive balance has `account_balance + |credit_limit|` funds available for spending.
 A prepaid account has only `account_balance` available for spending.